How surgical weight loss can be a catalyst to improved health

 A surgical weight loss procedure, such as the sleeve gastrectomy or gastric bypass, can be the first step to halting the cycle of obesity and enhancing lifestyle.
 Making dietary changes and increasing exercise are traditional methods for weight loss.
 But for some people who are battling obesity, these solutions aren’t always practical.
 Mobility issues brought on by weight gain or other medical conditions can hinder exercise.
 And restrictive diets can be unrealistic and unsustainable.
 When diet and movement methods aren’t working or have resulted in a yo-yo effect, patients may want to talk to their physicians about surgical weight loss options.

-“Many times, folks just need a little help, a little pull out of the hole that obesity and other diseases have placed them into,” said Matthew Drake Spann, M.D., assistant professor of surgery and the interim director of the Vanderbilt Center for Surgical Weight Loss.
+“Many times, folks just need a little help, a little pull out of the hole that obesity and other diseases have placed them into,” said Matthew Drake Spann, M.D., assistant professor of surgery and director of the Vanderbilt Center for Surgical Weight Loss.
 Spann elaborated on how surgical weight loss can jump-start the weight loss journey and kick lifestyle changes into high gear.

 Initial weight loss